Ocelot-Social-Community/ocelot.social/docs/en/news/2025-11-05-crowdfunding-feature-pinned-posts-in-groups/README.md

 <!-- markdownlint-disable no-inline-html first-line-heading -->

-Help with your donation, toenable pinning posts in groups.
+Help enable pinning posts in groups with your donation.

 <DonationBar
   :currentValue="690"